 Step 4: Customize all necessary aspects of the migration job

 - Scheduler - allows you to set the job to be automatically started in desired period of times, so you do not have to control it manually.

-- Concurrency - provides an option to define how many mailboxes should be migrated at same time.
+- Advanced settings - provides an option to define how many mailboxes should be migrated at same time.
 This number should correspond to the amount of CPU cores.

 Step 5: Start the migration

-Simply click Start on the ribbon to begin the process.
-Once you start the migration, all items from the Source mailboxes will be migrated to their corresponding Target mailboxes.
+Move on to the JOBS tab and click Start on the toolbar to begin the migration.
+Once you start the migration, all items from the source mailboxes will be migrated to their corresponding target mailboxes.